natanzi/ts-xapp/README.md

 > ```bash
 > docker images

+get the name of the pod where your container is running: kubectl get pods -n ricxapp

 ## 🤝 Contributing
 We welcome your contributions to enhance this xApp!
 Feel free to fork the repository and submit a pull request with your improvements.